iamsohel/machine-learning/intro.md

 - Regression vs Classification?
 ### Unsupervised Learning
 - Find something interesting in unlabeled data
+- data with input x but not with output y
 - No right answer will provide
 - find some pattern /structure
 - we call it unsupervised cause we don't supervise it with the correct data
+- *Types of Unsupervised Learning*
+  - **clustering**: Google News, DNA Microarray, Grouping customers
+    - take the data without labels and try to group them into clusters
+  - **Anomaly detection**: Find unusual data point like fraud detection in transaction
+  - **Dimensionality reduction**: compress data using fewer numbers
 #### Recommender systems
 #### Reinforcement learning